 If you are planning a domestic or international class trip as part of your course, you should consult the travel website for important information on the policies, procedures and guidelines that govern University-sponsored travel.
 Please note that all University-sponsored undergraduate student overnight travel, with the exception of metropolitan New York City and Philadelphia, must be registered on the travel database.
 The University will not fund or sponsor undergraduate student travel to countries on the U.S. State Department Warning List or to countries where the United States has issued travel restrictions.
 International SOS is Princeton's on-the-ground support resource and the Smart Traveler Program provides information and notices for international travelers from the U.S. State Department.
 We encourage you to contact the Office of International Programs if you have any questions about group international travel.

 More and more faculty members are finding mid-semester evaluations a valuable resource for their teaching.
 Unlike the evaluations completed at the conclusion of a course, gathering earlier feedback from students can enable faculty members to make adjustments that improve the quality of the experience for both instructors and students.
 If you are interested in ways to solicit feedback, visit the McGraw Center website.

-If an undergraduate student in your course receives a failing grade on their midterm or is otherwise experiencing difficulty, please use the Student in Difficulty system (login required) to submit an academic progress report to the student's residential college staff.
+If an undergraduate student in your course receives a failing grade on their midterm or is otherwise experiencing difficulty, please use the Academic Early Alert system (login required) to submit an academic progress report to the student's residential college staff.
 A member of the advising staff will reach out to the student and offer appropriate support.